s-h-a-d-o-w/alfc/LINUX.md

 # Aorus Laptop Fan Control (alfc) - Linux Guide

+## IMPORTANT

+**Only use this on Linux if your machine is listed in the compatibility table in the main readme or if you know what you're doing.**

+Because on Linux, this tool writes directly to hardware addresses where data persists after rebooting.
+If something goes wrong, you might need to do something [like this](https://github.com/hirschmann/nbfc/wiki/FAQ#is-there-a-way-to-reset-my-notebook-if-something-went-wrong).

+As for how to figure out whether the addresses are the same on your machine – not that simple, I might do a talk or write an article at some point.
+Let me know if you actually need this.

 ## Prerequisites

 - Node.js (if you don't use it yourself, a global install via the NodeSource repo is probably best